nebulastream/nebulastream/docs/design/20240702_sources_and_sinks.md

   - keep the process of creating sinks as similar as possible to that of creating sources
 - G6: Simplify the process of going from a logical source name or a sink name to the implementation of the source(s) or sink(s) as much as possible, especially on the worker side
   - addresses P1,P3, P5, and P7
-  - builds on top of prior goals and addresses involves reducing our source/sink implementation to only the code that we think is required
+  - builds on top of prior goals and addresses minimizing the code required to implement source/sink support end to end

 # Non-Goals
 - refactoring the coordinator side of source/sink handling